Kadee80/WebDevSpring24/Week13/README.md

 - Any issues you encountered
 - What you learned in order to accomplish your project
 - Next steps – if you had more time and more tools, what would you do next?
-- Your design and presentation is long part of your grade.
-I will be looking through your source code on github later this week.
+- I will be looking through your source code on github later this week.

 ## Source Code on Github